A Radical Approach to Forgiveness with Brenda ReissOct 22, 2019

-Tipping describes this readiness as being “willing to see the situation differently.”
+In his book, Tipping describes this readiness as being “willing to see the situation differently.”

 “The fact is what actually happened,” says Brenda, “and the interpretation is all the stuff we make up.”

-Being able to separate fact from interpretation is where our growth begins.
+This “interpretation is the source of our suffering,” she says.
+And being able to separate fact from interpretation is where our growth begins.

-For me, one of the most profound takeaways from Tipping’s book was that the people in our life who seem to cause the most problems may indeed be our greatest teachers.
+For me, one of the most profound takeaways from Tipping’s book was that the people in our life who seem to cause us the most problems may indeed be our greatest teachers.
 “What we think they do to us they actually do for us,” writes Tipping.

 Patterns show up in our lives to teach us something important, and they can come in the form of people, experiences, challenges, or situations.
 But what patterns also do is point us to our work, what needs our attention, what we need to learn.
 They guide us to where we need to heal.

 So, what is it about radical forgiveness that makes it so radical?
 This level of forgiveness opens us to the idea that nothing wrong took place and there is nothing to forgive.